DaddyBearSEA/reading-notes/class-03.md

 TRBL - Syntax for BMP is Top, Right, Bottom, Left

+#### **Remember: a box includes the total amount of pixels of the margin, padding and border**

 Putting things inside 'boxes' makes css easier

+### CSS display and Visibility properties can hide elements

+### block level boxes can be masde into inline boxes and vice versa

+### Legibility can be imporoved by controling the width of boxes containing text and the leading.

-**CSS3 allows the abilit to create image borders and rounded boarders.**
+### CSS3 allows the ability to create image borders and rounded boarders

+#### From the Duckett JS book:

 ## Chapter 4: “Decisions and Loops” from switch statements on (pp.162-182)